 - You will get a form letter from an Amazon employee that probably didn’t read your entire message and is just responding with a “copy and paste” reply that basically states back Amazon’s current reimbursement policies.
 They will then close the case.

-If Amazon asks for more information (like a receipt):
+If Amazon asks for more information (like an invoice/receipt):

 I don’t know why Amazon asks for a receipt or invoice in order to get a proper reimbursement of a lost or damaged item.
 It might be in case you never really sent Amazon the item, and Amazon says they lost it, but in reality you never sent it, so Amazon wants proof you actually purchased it to sell on Amazon.
 No matter the case, I have never sent Amazon a receipt in reply to this response.
 Here is how I reply: